agorbaneva/iRobot-Create2/README.md

-# iRobot-Create2-Programmable-Robot-GUI-Using-YOLOv5
+# iRobot Create2 GUI with Live Video Object Detection using CNNs, YOLOv5

-A GUI for controlling the [iRobot Create 2 Programmable Robot](https://www.irobot.com/en_US/irobot-create-2-programmable-robot/RC65099.html) coded in Python with PyQt5.
+A GUI for controlling the [iRobot Create 2 Robot](https://www.irobot.com/en_US/irobot-create-2-programmable-robot/RC65099.html) coded in Python with PyQt5.
 Once the robot establishes a connection with the GUI via a mini-DIN to USB cable, the robot moves with WASD controls.
 The robot can follow a drawn path on the GUI and return to its dock to recharge with a button press.

 The GUI shows the robot's battery level and wirelessly displays live video from a Raspberry Pi's Camera Module V2.